gemssingaporestudentcouncil/innovationweek2020/innov-challenge.md

 12. Prepare materials to display at the showcase.
 You must display your prototype and choose anything else to bring such as brochures.
 If there's anything you need to borrow let us know on the Gitter channel.
 We will printing what you submit in the written section in a nice looking banner, so don't worry.
 You will have a table to place your items.

 13. On the Friday the 14th Feb, we will start preparing at 1:00pm for the presentation.
 You will need to be there by 1:45pm.
-We will give a final breifing and help you set up.
+We will give a final briefing and help you set up.
 PLEASE BE PREPARED!
 Also, let us know if you need help or have a problem ASAP.

 ### Global Issues